 Mount Pleasant prides their popular seafood scene on fresh shrimp, crabs, oysters, a variety of fish and more being caught daily in local waters such as Shem Creek, Bulls Bay, and the Charleston Harbor.
 Visitors can walk up and down Shem Creek to witness dozens of shrimping boats and other fishing vessels leaving for and returning from their voyages.

 While a Lowcountry flare on seafood is Mount Pleasant’s specialty, the town offers diverse options for any palate.
 The area’s cuisine reflects the melting pot of cultures that call Mount Pleasant home.
 From cherished Gullah-Geechee recipes handed down for generations to exquisite Mediterranean and French flavors, food enthusiasts are sure to savor every bite.

-Mount Pleasant, South Carolina is quickly landing on the radar of foodies as a bucket list culinary destination.
-For the curious, visit their ‘Eat Page’ to learn more.
+Mount Pleasant is quickly landing on the radar of foodies as a bucket-list culinary destination.
+For the curious, visit the town’s ‘Eat Page’ to learn more.
 Those interested in more can sign up for Mount Pleasant’s newsletter and visit their ‘Welcome Page’ to plan some needed saltwater therapy.

 Learn more at experiencemountpleasant.com.